Picture by Andrew Neel

 The whole-person approach

 Our understanding of why insiders act has increased in the last two decades.
 In 2015, Eric Shaw and Laura Sellers made an important contribution to this understanding by defining a critical-path model for insider risk (CPIR) based on a review of over 1500 insider risk cases.
 This pathway approach, depicted in figure 1, has long demonstrated its value in other fields and represents the best available device for applying knowledge acquired from research on insider acts.
-Above all, it demonstrates that insider risk is primarily a human issue, and while technology is needed for capturing abnormal activity in user accounts, the challenge will always remain to tie the correct actions to what is in a person’s mind.
+Above all, it demonstrates that insider risk is primarily a human issue.
+While technology is needed for capturing abnormal activity in user accounts, the challenge will always remain to tie the correct actions to what is in a person’s mind.

 Figure 1: The critical pathway to insider risk (CPIR).
 Adapted from Shaw and Sellers.